MysticAx0lotl/Leapfont-Reconstruction/README.md

 ## When can I expect a useable .sf2 or .dls?
 Soon<sup>TM</sup>.
 As previously mentioned, this will take awhile to process and finalize all of the samples and compile them into a soundfont.
 If anyone wants to help, please feel free to do so.

+## Why are you doing this?
+I wanted something beyond my usual skillset, and I wanted to do a project that involved music

+## How can I help?
+Use the Issues tab for comments and questions, and the Pull Requests tab to let me know if you've made any more progress than I have.